btcven/locha/README.md

 Radio module, battery type, and more details are currently described [here](https://docs.google.com/document/d/12sjBhGs7FgMGoDsuASq4MyQFnGfmT4qZNib8H_P6eSw/edit)

-## Can the Locha Mesh software be installed on other devices?
+### Can the Locha Mesh software be installed on other devices?
 Sure!
 We have tested the code in some routers running the OpenWRT OS, also some ARM MCUs can be a good choice.
 The firmware has a low RAM footprint and we are trying to keep it "vendor agnostic".

+## Contribution guidelines
+TBD

 ----
 #### :warning: Warning :warning: